mfix22/emilyhansel.me/pages/studyhall/index.md

 ### Audio description

 The Saturday 7:30 performance will include live audio description and a pre-show haptic tour.
+More info coming soon.

 ### Watch or listen to _Study Hall_ online